Trendyol/android-lint-rules/README.md

 - [ ] Prefix check for multi module projects as an Error

 #### IDE Default Lints
-- [ ] Spesift return type explicitly as a Warning
+- [ ] Spesify return type explicitly as a Warning
 - [ ] Line length as a Warning
-- [ ] Limit lines of method as a Warning
+- [ ] Method body line limit as a Warning
-- [ ] Method names length as a Warning
+- [ ] Method name length as a Warning

 License
 --------